 • No nails

 This technology is a part of active and ongoing research program.
-A prototype device has been created and is being tested.
+A prototype device has been created and tested.